Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 1.4.
 Iteraction matrix is skewed because some properties are very popular.<br>
 1.5.
 Iteraction matrix is skewed because some properties are very prolific.<br>
 2. Cold start problem when there aren't enough interactions for users or items.
-3. Lack of explicit user feedback leads to the need of implicit user feedback 3.1.
+3. Lack of explicit user feedback leads to the need of implicit user feedback.<br>
+3.1.
 Number of clicks.<br>
 3.2.
 Play counts.<br>
 3.3.
 Fraction of video watch.<br>